The CTI Solar Collector

 Costs considerably less than an equivalent parabolic dish

-- One concentrator to be used for several different purposes at the same time, OR
+- One concentrator to be used for several different purposes at the same time

 - Allows collected solar energy to be spread out over a predetermined area